jonathanong/ci-workshop/instructions/01-server-tests.md

 The first tests we'll write are server tests.
 Server tests are generally easier to write (compared to browser or Selenium tests) as the environment is controlled.
+You could guarantee almost the same environment between development and production if you used Docker, but we should be okay with just specifying the version of node.

 ## Example Server